sharifahstella/LITA-Class-Documentation-SQL/README.md

 ![](https://github.com/sharifahstella/LITA-Class-Documentation-SQL/blob/main/profit.PNG)

-- Calculate the total profit for Nigeria in 2019
+- Calculates the total profit for Nigeria in 2019

 ```
 select sum(profit) as TotalProfit from [dbo].[International Breweries]